 helps keep a nice butterfat content in the milk.
 Sprouted grain is SO

 much healthier.
-I am using organic, non-GMO grains from New Country Organics.
+I am using organic, non-GMO grains from Azure Standard.
 Bucks can get 2-4 Tbsp. of grain as a treat; it makes them feel loved.

 During rut, they may get more depending on body weight and condition.

-MINERALS: I have fed Sweetlix Meatmaker Loose Minerals and Purina Goat Minerals and I have also used Redmond's Real Salt & Redmonds Mineral Conditioner for animals through Azure Standard Co-Op.
+MINERALS: I have fed Sweetlix Meatmaker Loose Minerals and Purina Goat Minerals and I have also used Redmond's Real Salt & Redmonds Mineral Conditioner for animals from Azure Standard.
 I feed my goats Kop-Sel from Fir Meadow which is an herbal copper and selenium supplement as needed.

 ORGANIC THORVIN KELP: Our goats have free-choice organic Thorvin Kelp which has tremendous health benefits and they love it!
 It is a great natural source of selenium and many other trace minerals.
-I buy 50 lb. bags from Azure Standard Co-op.
+I buy 50 lb. bags from Azure Standard.

 BLACK OIL SUNFLOWER SEEDS: (B.O.S.S.)
 This is in our grain mix.
 A daily handful of this great source of Vitamin E will promote healthy, glossy coats and to help aide the body's absorption of selenium.
 It works well when fed along with the Thorvin Kelp mentioned above.
 PLEASE be careful in that your B.O.S.S. is NOT moldy!!!
 Crack open the seeds and make sure the insides of the seeds are not molded.
 Moldy seeds are toxic to animals!

 NUTRITIONAL YEAST: The goats really like this and it has many healthful benefits as well.
 I usually sprinkle this over their grain.